sqlparser/sqlflow_public/install_sqlflow.md

 ```
 note that `8081` in `proxy_pass http://127.0.0.1:8081/` should be the same as gspLive.jar's port.

+`/api` is mapped to `http://127.0.0.1:8081` in the above configration.
+This is useful if you
+company doesn't allow access `8081` port from the external.

 **2. modify frontend configuration file config.private.json**

 - Open the configration file "/wings/sqlflow/frontend/config.private.json"